Uncategorized – County Connection

 Graphic of a bus to promote Pass2Class

-Pass2Class offers free bus passes to Contra Costa students at the beginning of the school year to ride County Connection until October 31 of the current year.
+Pass2Class offers free bus passes to Contra Costa students at the beginning of the school year to ride County Connection until September 30 of the current year. >> Learn more about Pass2Class

 Image of a hand holding a Clipper Card

-Youth can save 50% on County Connection fixed-route service including school routes (600 select series) with a Youth Clipper Card.
+Youth can save 50% on County Connection fixed-route service including school routes (600 select series) with a Youth Clipper Card. >> Learn more about Youth Clipper Cards

 Maps & Routes